 The HIV Care Continuum

 The first step is receiving a diagnosis of HIV.
-About 82 percent of people living with HIV have reached this step.
-That means about 1 of 6 people living with HIV don’t know they have HIV.
+About 87% of people living with HIV in Illinois have reached this step, according to the Getting to Zero Illinois HIV Dashboard.
+That means about 1 of 7.5 people living with HIV don’t know they have HIV.
 It’s important to get tested and know your HIV status.

 The second step is having a health care provider who can offer you treatment and advice to help you stay as healthy as possible, and to avoid from passing HIV onto others.
-About 66 percent have reached this step, leaving about 1 of 3 of people living with HIV without a regular care provider.
+About 80% have reached this step, according to the Getting to Zero Illinois, leaving about 1 of 5 of persons living with HIV without a regular care provider.
 Your Illinois HIV Care Connect case manager can help you find a health care provider.

 The third step is receiving HIV care for your entire life.
 Because no cure for HIV exists at this time, you must receive HIV care regularly.
-About 37 percent of people living with HIV receive regular care.
-However, about 2 of 3 HIV-positive individuals do not receive regular care.
+About 68% of persons living with HIV in Illinois receive regular care, according to Getting to Zero Illinois.
+However, about 1 of 3 HIV-positive individuals do not receive regular care.